reritom/Flask-Microservice-Tutorial/README.md

     └── continuous_resource_allocation.py
 ```

-Lets look at the "continuous_resource.py" first.
-The ContinuousResource model represents a car/lorry/truck, so each we need a column for the resource type, the resource name (a specific unique identifier which is human readable) and a uuid (also unique, but just a 36 digit uuid, which is somewhat a duplication in purpose as the name column, but the uuid will be used when working with the endpoints).
-We will add a 'created' datetime column too.
+Lets look at the `continuous_resource.py` first.
+The ContinuousResource model represents a car/lorry/truck, so each we need a column for the resource type, the resource name (a specific unique identifier which is human readable) and a uuid (also unique, but just a 36 digit uuid, which is somewhat a duplication in purpose as the `name` column, but the uuid will be used when working with the endpoints).
+We will add a `created` datetime column too.

-From a ContinuousResource, it will be useful to be able to access all the allocation related to this resource, so we create an 'allocations' relationship.
+From a ContinuousResource, it will be useful to be able to access all the allocation related to this resource, so we create an `allocations` relationship.

 ```python
 # continuous_resource.py